autopkg/MLBZ521-recipes/README.md

 ### FileMode ###

 This processor essentially runs `chmod` on a file.
 Provide the numeric mode for file in octal format.

+### JVMVersioner ###

+This processor finds the Java Virtual Machine version in a JDK package.
+This will allow you to use which OpenJDK distributor you would like, and get the JVM version from it.
+This can this be used in a Smart Group point to an EA of the JVM's value, for instance.

 ### TextFileReader ###